tonai/Lightning-talks/JavaScript/03_jQuery/03_jQuery-events-and-asynchronous-methods.md

 # jQuery events and asynchronous methods

-## Foreword

-This presentation is not a complete explanation of all the jQuery API as some usages are intentionally not explaned.
-This presentation make an easier comparison of the different available jQuery methods.

-Presentation time needed : 30min

 ## Table of contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->